-13 The Consumer Advocate also noted that the proposed benchmark rates for commercial coverages rates as a result of Bill 30 is an unreasonably conservative approach.
-According to Milliman, commercial TPL.
-Milliman stated it would be reasonable, in the absence of data, to anticipate the same savings for commercial coverages as for private passenger coverages.
+13 The Consumer Advocate also noted that the proposed benchmark rates for commercial coverages 14 do not reflect any savings as a result of Bill 30, even though Bill 30 reforms apply to both commercial and private passenger coverages.
+Mercer stated the reason for this is the lack of 15 16 available data to estimate the potential savings for the Bill 30 reforms for commercial loss costs.
+17 Milliman submitted that Mercer's approach of not reflecting any savings in commercial TPL 18 rates as a result of Bill 30 is an unreasonably conservative approach.
+According to Milliman, 19 regardless of the availability of data, Bill 30 will presumably result in some savings for 20 commercial TPL.
+Milliman stated it would be reasonable, in the absence of data, to anticipate 21 the same savings for commercial coverages as for private passenger coverages.